radapdal/process/webdevelopmentworkflow.md

 #### Issues after Deployment

-If a problem is unfortunately found due to the deployment, target the source from the sprint issues then assess problem as an Additional Request (see "Additional Requests mid-Sprint and how to deal with them").
+If a problem is unfortunately found due to the deployment, target the source from the sprint issues then assess problem as an (Additional Request)[#Additional-Requests-mid-Sprint-and-how-to-deal-with-them].

 Issues that are deemed to be crucial will be inserted back to the sprint, Flagged, set to highest Priority, and cycled to the development workflow with urgency.

-> **Deployment Failed**
+> **Deployment Rollback**
 >
 > `RELEASED TO PRODUCTION` -> `REOPENED`